lohedges/trackr/README.md

 * Loop unrolling generally slows the code (slightly), i.e. the optimum unroll factor is 1.
 However, manually unrolling the inner-most multiplication loop does produce a big performance gain.
-* Additional performance gain seem to come from type aliasing and performing the matrix operations on a per-row basis.
-Aliasing as `float2 *` has a marginal benefit over `float *`.
-(Or performing no aliasing and just operating on the original tensors row-by row.)
+* Additional performance gain seem to come from type conversion and performing the matrix operations on a per-row basis.
+Reinterpreting as `float2 *` has a marginal benefit over `float *`.
+(Or performing no conversion and just operating on the original tensors row-by row.)
 * Using an optimisation level of `-O3` now gives marginally better performance than `-O2`.